Information & Documentation Requirements

 Information about registrable arrangements or activities

 - Any contract, proposal or correspondence relating to the arrangements, or the nature of your collaboration with, the foreign person or entity;

 - Details of any payment or consideration that you or the University may stand to receive under the arrangement or collaboration; and

 - Details of any activities you have undertaken or propose to undertake in connection with your arrangement or collaboration, which involve communication or engagement with the Australian Commonwealth government, its departments, agencies or officials.

-The FITS Registration Assessment Form* may be used to capture the information you need about the foreign entity and activity to help you decide whether a foreign engagement is registrable under the Scheme.
-To seek further advice on your registration obligation, please complete the template as best you can and email to the Office of the Chief Security Officer or Legal and Risk.
+The information you collect will help you decide whether a foreign engagement is registrable under the Scheme.
+To seek further advice on your registration obligation, please complete the foreign engagement compliance review form.